 From beloved classics to Netflix originals, from haunted houses to evil creatures, Netflix has something for every kind of horror fan.
-Here’s a look at the 10 best horror movies streaming on Netflix.
+Here’s a look at the best scary movies streaming on Netflix.

 Starting with its eerie title, writer-director Oz Perkins’ I Am the Pretty Thing That Lives in the House creates a sustained mood of discomfort.
 Ruth Wilson plays a live-in nurse caring for an elderly writer in a house that may be the site for actual tragic events depicted in the author’s most famous novel.

 Both the nurse and the ghost of a woman who died in the house drift through the mostly empty rooms, their fates become intertwined as Perkins immerses the audience in an atmosphere of languid dread.

 RELATED: The 10 Best Horror Movies to Stream for Free in 2023

 One of the scariest things in horror movies is a danger that is unrelenting and inexplicable, and that’s what the characters face in David Robert Mitchell’s It Follows.
 Young people pass along a curse via sexual contact, and whoever is the current recipient is stalked by a silent, slow-moving presence that takes the form of strangers or sometimes familiar faces.
 Mitchell creates an unsettling, off-kilter atmosphere, with the constant specter of death over his protagonists.

 The found-footage horror subgenre had already gotten a bit stale by the time Paranormal Activity was released, but filmmaker Oren Peli revitalized the format with his innovative approach to the haunted house movie.